Posts

 Tanks

 Tanks for the memory Of crap games on the floor, Nights in Singapore You might have been a headache, But you never were a bore —from Rainger, R. and Robin, L. (1938).
 Thanks for the Memory [lyrics] You never know what you're gonna run into when you’re breakin' bush in the middle of a war.
 One fine morning, March second, I recall, the jungle was jungle.
 Then, Presto Mundo—a three-acre clearing with a road running through it.
 There was no bush on the sides of the road and no leaves on the trees.
 Agent Orange had been here—“Only you can prevent a forest.”
-The entire area had been bladed and sprayed extensively.
+The area had been bladed and sprayed extensively.
 Busybody U.S. engineers had created a wasteland, except for a big pile of logs and brush on the far side of the road, next to a termite mound.
 Lt.
 Martinez shouted, “We're makin' a combat assault on the road!”
 Huh?
 Against a road?
 The lead elements of Charlie Company stepped into the clearing.
 We glanced at each other.
 No traffic lights.
-We formed a hundred-yard-lon...
+We formed a hundred-yard-long line ...

 Bedford Drive

 Los Angeles: Friday, April 4, 1958.
 8:06 pm.
 Detective Ken Stricker left his ailing mother at the Valley Hospital, put on a coat and slid into his black '56 Packard.
 He caught a 273 and 314 on the scanner, switched it off and dialed in Guy Lombardo.
 Veering off Laurel Canyon onto Sunset Boulevard, he stopped in front of the Mocambo, a place known to be on the wild side, and tossed his keys to the valet.
 “Don’t park it too far.”
-Ken ducked in.
 Mimi waited for him at the bar—tight, low-cut dress, green eye shadow, dangle earrings, heels kicked off.
 A cowboy in a ten-gallon by her side had Cherries in the Snow on his collar.
 Ken placed his stingy-brimmed fedora on the bar.
 Mimi gave him a look, hitched up her hose and crumpled a napkin note.
 He cracked his thumbs and zeroed in.
 She glanced sidelong at the scar over his heavy-lidded eyes, took a drag and blew smoke at the ceiling.
 She greeted him with a kiss.
 He tasted tobacco, stale mint and something else.
 He grabbed her arm.
-“Don’t ...
+“Don’t be coy, Mimi.
+I...